 Frank LaRocca, brother of Diana’s grandfather and defacto father Ned, was a violinist and music director in Decatur, Illinois.

-Phone directories list a Frank LaRocca and wife Rose in Los Angeles.
+Early 1930s phone directories list a Frank LaRocca and wife Rose in Los Angeles.
 The couple resided at 2303 Gatewood.
-Frank was a violinist and conductor.

 Ned and Virginia had performed their vaudeville acts in the Los Angeles area many times in the teens and 20s, so they had familiarity with the area.